ArtemDan91/spotify-listening-analysis-with-sql/README.md

 This project analyzes personal Spotify listening history to identify listening patterns, track and artist preferences, and user listening behavior.

-The analysis is performed using SQL, with Power BI used to visualize the results and create an interactive dashboard.
+The analysis is performed using PostgreSQL and BigQuery, with Power BI used to visualize the results and create an interactive dashboard.

 ### Objectives